xorond/passtrust/INSTALL.md

 $ bundler install
 ```

-To install the `passtrust` binary on your path, run the following after running your distro-specific commands:
+To install the `passtrust` binary on your `$PATH`, run the following after running your distro-specific commands:

 ```
 $ cd install-scripts